electric-eloquence/fepper/extend/contrib/multisite/subsite1/patternlab-node/README.md

 3. Run `npm install` from the command line
 4. Run `gulp` or `gulp serve` from the command line

 This creates all patterns, the styleguide, and the pattern lab site.
-It's strongly recommended to run `grunt serve` to see have BrowserSync spin up and serve the files to you.
+It's strongly recommended to run `gulp serve` to have BrowserSync spin up and serve the files to you.

 ### There and Back Again, or Switching Between Grunt and Gulp